 By practising, you can re-earn the health you lost.

 This means you can continue using the app no matter how many wrong answers you get.

 The only difference is, by using the practice, they are not official lessons, meaning you don’t progress down the Duo timeline.

 What I do like about Duolingo is their personal notifications which they use to motivate you.

-Of course they want you using the app as much as possible, but I do find they really try and push you on with their little personal nudges.
+Of course, they want you to use the app as much as possible.
+But I do find they really try and push you on with their little personal nudges.

 These of course are optional.
 Many people don’t like being swamped with push notifications, but I tried them with Duolingo Chinese and I found them more useful than intrusive.

 Duolingo Review Chinese // What it DOES and DOESN’T Teach